s-hironobu/Blind-Deblurring/README.md

 I have no plan to provide the source code of the deblurring engine since it's a top secret :-) Honestly speaking, the engine has huge numbers of bugs, so I can't release it yet.

-My final goal is to make the best deblurring tool, and I thought it is easy  because it's just to make a solver of a classical nonlinear optimization program.
+My goal is to make the best deblurring tool, and I thought it is easy  because it's just to make a solver of a classical nonlinear optimization program.
 But, as you can see, I had misunderstood.
 The destination is far away.

 This tool is the first small step for me, and I'm going to improve it.